Our instruments are located in three different buildings on the Durham campus of UNH.

 Click here to see the Confocal FAQ page.

-The AMR 3300FE SEM is equipped with a PGT Imix-PC energy-dispersive X-ray microanalysis system, which allows the operator to control the microscope beam position while using the EDS software.
-The system uses an atmospheric thin-window detector capable of detecting elemental X-rays.
-X-ray maps of up to 8 elements can be obtained simultaneously.
-The digital images and X-ray maps can be stored on a CD for later viewing and analysis, and X-ray elemental maps can be color coded by element.
-Images can be printed using a Hewlett Packard DeskJet 3520 printer.
+The Tescan Lyra SEM is equipped with an EDAX EDS and EBSD system, which allows the operator to control the microscope beam position while using the EDS software.
+The system uses a windowless detector capable of detecting elemental X-rays.
+The digital images and X-ray maps can be stored on a CD or flash drive for later viewing and analysis, and X-ray elemental maps can be color coded by element.
 Software is available for qualitative, semi-quantitative, and full-quantitative elemental analysis.
+The EBSD system analyzes crystalline microstructures.
+The solution obtains crystallographic orientation, grain-boundary character, and phase-distribution information from single and polyphase crystalline materials through the collection and analysis of Electron Backscatter Diffraction (EBSD) patterns in a scanning electron microscope (SEM)

 Becton-Dickinson FACSCalibur Flow Cytometer